 perspectives, enabling readers to follow the marriage's troubles from both sides.
 Eventually, matters come to a

 head, and Rochester makes the fateful move to England, where he puts Antoinette under watch in a secluded room at

 Thornfield Hall.
-The book ends with her dreaming about setting fires at the Hall — and with her then consciously
+The book ends with her dreaming about setting fires at the Hall — and then consciously setting out

 failings.
 Wide Sargasso Sea is a work of great ambition and considerable literary skill, full of

 intricate depictions of people and nature.
 However, I found it wanting in several ways.

 Rhys often uses imagery and